Skip to content

 For the interactive assignments, use this repo and the assignments are located in the examples folder.

-For the algorithmic assignments, use this repo and the assignments are located in the courses/artificialintelligence/assignments folder.
+For the algorithmic assignments, use this repo and the assignments are located in the docs/artificialintelligence/assignments folder.
 I created some automated tests to help you debug your code and ensure 100% of correctness.
-To run them, follow the steps (only available though CLion or terminal, not Visual Studio ):
+To run them, follow the steps (only available though CLion or terminal, not Visual Studio :simple-visualstudio:):

 1. Go to the executable drop down selection (top right, near the green run or debug button) and select the assignment you want to run.
 It will be something like ai-XXX where XXX is the name of the assignment;